Compare Home Inspection Companies

 • Standards of Practice

 • Does inspector walk on roofs? – Our inspectors make every attempt to walk on a roof.
 It is just the best way to inspect it.
-Sometimes, however, this is not an option.
+However, sometimes it is not an option.
 Height, slope, snow, winds, and rain can make going on the roof dangerous.
-If the inspector cannot walk on the roof, we will take a series of high-resolution pictures from different angles so our inspectors can document the conditions.
+If the inspector cannot walk on the roof we will take a series of high-resolution pictures from different angles so our inspectors can document the conditions.
 We have staff on hand with Remote Pilot Certificate Part 107 from the FAA.
 This is the certificate required for anyone using drones for commercial use.
 Our drone is equipt with a 4K camera which allows us to take the clearest shots available.
 If we cannot fly, then we have pole mounted cameras that will also take high-resolution photos.
 We will do what we can to get the best pictures of the roof.
 If we find the roof leak free, we place a five-year warranty on the roof.
 Please click on the Platinum Roof Protection Plan to get the complete details.

 • Does inspector use a thermal imager? – Our inspectors use FLIR thermal imaging cameras on every inspection.
 Our cameras have MSX technology and side by side (or picture in picture) photos.
 We scan the exterior shell of the home, under bathrooms and kitchens when the water is running, and the electrical panel.
 If water is entering the building at the time of the inspection, our tools help us find it.